The Antikythera mechanism is an ancient Greek hand-powered orrery, described as the oldest analog computer in the world.

 The Ancient Greeks have been widely acclaimed for their pathbreaking contributions to science, mathematics, democracy, architecture, and literature.
 What is especially remarkable about these contributions is their lasting impact.
 Indeed, they have been foundational to the shaping of western civilization.

-Renowned Greek philosophers, mathematicians, astronomers, scientists, medical practitioners, architects, sculptors, poets, and playwrights have left an indelible imprint for future generations.
-Familiar names such as Plato, Aristotle, Socrates, Archimedes, Herodotus, Pythagoras, Sophocles, Euripides, Aeschylus, Hippocrates, and many, many more.
-All of them have made remarkable contributions over the centuries to human progress and shaped the course of human history.
+Renowned Greek philosophers, mathematicians, astronomers, scientists, medical practitioners, architects, sculptors, poets, and playwrights have left an indelible imprint for future generations with familiar names, such as Plato, Aristotle, Socrates, Archimedes, Herodotus, Pythagoras, Sophocles, Euripides, Aeschylus, Hippocrates, and many, many more.
+All of these have made remarkable contributions over the centuries to human progress and shaped the course of human history.

-All of this is common knowledge.
+This is all common knowledge.
 What is new is an area of scientific discovery that has not been revealed until very recently.
 It is a discovery that links Ancient Greece with the contemporary computer, the current IT Revolution, and our present digital lifestyle.

 The discovery of the first known predecessor to the modern computer was found in an ancient shipwreck off the coast of the small island of Antikythera close to Crete.
 In the context of our contemporary digitalized world, this discovery has become a monumental historical moment.